 African Orisa worship was, by its structure, more adaptable to social and economic conditions.
 Its energies were less frozen in the unalterable Dogma that Christianity had conditioned us to accept.
 In Christianity, God had spoken, and that's the way it was!
 In Ifa, Oludumare had also spoken, but He had said: "Here are the road maps to finding the paths of truth, use them!" because of their logic and consistency, the unalterable principles (as opposed to unalterable rules) have, and continue to, work in a host of different times, political and cultural settings.
 We are encouraged to seek knowledge and to use it.
 When one feels empowered, one is not afraid.

 One can only feel empowered if the world view you accept empowers you.
 If you graft on to the Orisa, the disempowering concepts of being born in sin, a Devil enticing you to display bad character, a set of unreachable objectives to reach Heaven, the evil of success and the shame of pleasure, you have created two sets of rules, and the corruption of Ifa into Santeria - Lucumi.

 Oluwo Philip Neimark

-For additional information please contact Iyanifa Vassa by or reaching us toll free at 1.800.906.4322
+For additional information please contact Iyanifa Vassa by or reaching us at 386-214-6489

 For too long, different practitioners have attempted to reconcile the similarities between the philosophy of Ifa and the practice of Santeria.
 In many ways, this was encouraged by academics - both Anthropologists and Ethnographers - whose interest lay more in the sociological pressures that had brought about, and resulted from, the Diaspora, than the specifics of how the practices had diverged.
 As a practitioner who began his journey in Santeria and subsequently metamorphosed into Ifa, I have anguished over the differences for many years.